Cecil John Cadoux

 Cecil John Cadoux (1883 – 16 August 1947) was a British Christian theologian and writer.
+He was influential in shaping Christian pacifist thought in the early 20th century and helped bridge scholarship and activism.
+His theological writings emphasized that early Christians overwhelmingly rejected military service and violence, a position he believed contemporary Christians should emulate.

 Career

 He was born in Smyrna (Turkey), the third son of William H. Cadoux and Emma Temple Cadoux.
 He was a student at Mansfield College, Oxford, where he was appointed (1914) Isherwood Fellow and Lecturer in Hebrew.
 He moved to the Yorkshire United Independent College at Shipley, in 1919, as professor of New Testament Criticism, Exegesis and Theology and of Christian Sociology.
 In 1933 he returned to Oxford as Mackennal professor of Church History and vice-principal of Mansfield College.